Vyral/base-template/_posts/2020-03-19-how-we-stay-connected.md

 **1\.
 We have a Google Hangout call every morning at 8:15 a.m.** This allows us to state our gratitude and share our intentions for the day.&nbsp;

 **2\.
 We have a team meeting every Monday at 11 a.m.** This is an official meeting with an agenda.
 It also acts as a training session in case there are topics we need to cover.
-It’s a great way to keep open an open dialogue about everything that’s happening.&nbsp;
+It’s a great way to keep an open dialogue about everything that’s happening.&nbsp;

 **3\.
 We use a communication tool called Slack.** This allows us to consolidate all of our communication into one place.
 We’ve found that information can get lost through text and emails.
 With Slack, every channel is a different category, and it’s a great place to store our team’s communication.&nbsp;